 - Find out more about the training you’ll receive for a career in virology.

 - Pay and conditions Expand / Collapse

 Most jobs in the NHS are covered by the Agenda for Change (AfC) pay scales.
 This pay system covers all staff except doctors, dentists and the most senior managers.
 Your salary working in virology will typically be between AfC bands 6 and 9, depending on your precise role and level of responsibility.
 Trainee clinical scientists train at band 6 level, and qualified clinical scientists are generally appointed at band 7.
-With experience and further qualifications, including Higher Specialist Scientific Training, you could apply for posts up to band 9.
+With experience and further qualifications, including Higher Specialist Scientist Training, you could apply for posts up to band 9.

 Staff will usually work a standard 37.5 hours per week.
 They may work a shift pattern.

 Terms and conditions of service can vary for employers outside the NHS.

 - Where the role can lead Expand / Collapse

 With further training or experience or both, you may be able to develop your career further and apply for vacancies in areas such as further specialisation, management, research, or teaching.

 Healthcare science staff often work at the forefront of research and innovation, so that patients are continually receiving the very best healthcare.
 For example, in clinical microbiology departments with virology specialists, healthcare science staff may investigate ways of minimising hospital-acquired infections, an example being, norovirus outbreaks and control in the spread of infection.

 - Job market and vacancies Expand / Collapse